-- 19. Charitable companies are generally incorporated as companies limited by guarantee and the requirements of the Companies Act 2006 requires directors of companies to prepare accounts which give a true and fair view and to follow the reporting requirements therein.
-The individual accounts of a charitable company must be prepared in accordance with Section 396 of the Act.
-Section 396 allows for the adaption of formats enabling Charities SORP compliant accounts to be prepared by charitable companies.
-Module 15 of the Charities SORP provides guidance for charitable companies on preparing an annual report and accounts which are complaint with both the Companies Act 2006 and the Charities SORP. - 20.
+- 19. Charitable companies are generally incorporated as companies limited by guarantee and the requirements of the Companies Act 2006 requires directors of companies to prepare accounts which give a 'true and fair' view and to follow the reporting requirements therein.
+The individual accounts of a charitable company must be prepared in accordance with Section 396 of the Companies Act 2006.
+Regulations made in accordance with Section 396 allow for the adaption of formats enabling Charities SORP compliant accounts to be prepared by charitable companies.
+Module 15 of the Charities SORP provides guidance for charitable companies on preparing an annual report and accounts which are compliant with both the Companies Act 2006 and the Charities SORP. - 20.
 The requirement that company accounts give a 'true and fair' view means that charitable companies, however small, must prepare their accounts on an accruals basis. - 21.
 Charitable companies registered in England and Wales are also subject to certain provisions of the 2011 Act (E&W) relating to reports and accounts.
 For example, a trustees' annual report must be prepared under the 2011 Act (E&W) and group accounts must be prepared where the aggregate income of the group exceeds £1 million.
 This is a specialist area and reference should be made directly to the 2011 Act (E&W) and relevant regulations to determine how these apply in specific circumstances. - 22.
-Charitable companies registered in Scotland are subject in full to the requirements of the 2005 Act and the Charities Accounts (Scotland) Regulations 2006 (as amended) relating to the trustees' annual report and accounts.
-A similar situation exists for charitable companies in Northern Ireland where they must also comply with the requirements of the 2008 Act and the Charities (Accounts and Reports) Regulations (Northern Ireland) 2015.
+Charitable companies registered in Scotland are subject in full to the requirements of the 2005 Act (Scotland) and the 2006 Regulations (Scotland) relating to the trustees' annual report and accounts.
+A similar situation exists for charitable companies in Northern Ireland where they must also comply with the requirements of the 2008 Act (NI) and the 2015 Regulations (NI).